bamcis-io/AWSLambda.Common/README.md

 #### Kinesis Firehose Events

 AWS provides an SDK for this now, but I don't find it as comprehensive.
-For example, a Kinesis Stream data record that is sent to Kinesis Firehose has additional data than just the normal Firehose Record.
+For example, a Kinesis Stream data record that is sent to Kinesis Firehose has additional data on top of just the normal Firehose Record.
 Additionally, this also handles transformation of those records to send back to the Firehose stream.

-Provides classes for accepting events in a Lambda function originating from a Kinesis Firehose Transformation.
+This provides classes for accepting events in a Lambda function originating from a Kinesis Firehose Transformation.
 There are two major categories of records in a Kinesis Firehose, records originating from a Kinesis Stream and all of the others.
 The Kinesis Stream records has an additional property in the record `KinesisRecordMetadata`.
 For those types of events configure your entrypoint like this:

     public KinesisFirehoseTransformResponse Entrypoint(KinesisFirehoseEvent<KinesisFirehoseKinesisStreamRecord> firehoseEvent, ILambdaContext context)